Abandoned & Little-Known Airfields:

 Clear Lake Ranch Airfield, Mankins, TX

-The Clear Lake Ranch Airfield, as depicted on the July 1968 Dallas Sectional Chart (courtesy of Chris Kennedy).
+Clear Lake Landing Strip, as depicted on the February 1966 Dallas Sectional Chart.

 Photo of the airport while open has not been located.

-The date of construction of this former private airfield is unknown.
+The date of construction of this private airfield is unknown.

-Clear Lake Ranch was depicted as a private airfield
+It depicted Clear Lake as a private airfield having a 4,900' unpaved runway.

-on the July 1968 Dallas Sectional Chart (courtesy of Chris Kennedy),
+The July 1968 Dallas Sectional Chart (courtesy of Chris Kennedy)

 The Clear Lake Ranch Airfield was evidently closed (for reasons unknown) at some point between 1968-78,